srsran/srsRAN_Project_docs/docs/source/tutorials/source/oranRU/source/index.rst

 RU
 =====

-The Benetel RAN550 RU is used as the RU in this setup.
-This is a Split 7.2x indoor O-RU.
+Users should chose the RU that best suits their usecase and specific requirements.
+There are various O-RUs available with specific implementations for indoor and outdoor use, various price points, and various hardware capabilities.
+A list of tested O-RUs can be found :ref:`here <supported_rus>`, along with details on using them with the srsRAN Project gNB.

-The RU is connected to the Falcon-RX via SFP+ fiber cable through the main fronthaul interface.
+For all set-ups the RU should be connected to the Falcon-RX via SFP+ fiber cable through the main fronthaul interface.

 5G Core
 =======